Spiffyk/twitch-node-sdk/README.md

 ## Development

-First, install all the pre-requisites with npm
+First, install all the development pre-requisites with npm

 ```bash
 npm install